Abd4llA/knative-docs/docs/eventing/sources/sinkbinding.md

 ![version](https://img.shields.io/badge/API_Version-v1beta1-red?style=flat-square)

 Knative event sources introduced a way to link event producers to an in-cluster _event sink_ using a custom CRD.
-Typically, event source authors provide a custom CRD (e.g.`APIServerSource`), a controller that reconciles on provided CRD, and a receive adapter component which understand how to forward the events from the producer to the sink.
+Typically, event source authors provide a custom CRD (e.g.`GitHubSource`), a controller that reconciles on provided CRD, and a receive adapter component which understand how to forward the events from the producer to the sink.

 ![](sinkbinding_figure_1-Page-1.svg)